rangle/ngCourse2/handout/forms/models.md

 </form>
 ```

 Notice that when changing the values of the forms, the debug information shown at the bottom of the form is not being updated accordingly.
-That's because the property binding `[ngModel]` implements one way data binding.
-To close the circle, the component can be modified as well to update the model on submit.
+That's because the property binding `[ngModel]` implements one-way data binding.
+To close the circle, the component can be modified to update the model on submit.

 _app/my-form.component.ts_
 ```javascript